arsh-gupta-8/Speed-Typing-Game/README.md

 ~~~

 ### Calculation for WPM
 To calculate the words per minute I use a slightly different approach which is to check the number of letters correctly input by the user and then dividing it by the average word length and the time taken.
-This would result in the number of words written per second fo which I multiply by 60 to turn it into words per minute.
+This would result in the number of words written per second for which I multiply by 60 to turn it into words per minute.

 ~~~python
 # index - the total nuber of characters in the paragraph